 Bones show decreased radiodensity and loss of trabecular structure, but not until about 30% of bone has been lost.
 Loss of vertebral body height and increased biconcavity characterize vertebral compression fractures.
 Thoracic vertebral fractures may cause anterior wedging.
 In long bones, although the cortices may be thin, the periosteal surface remains smooth.
 Vertebral fractures at T4 or above raise concern of cancer rather than osteoporosis.

 Glucocorticoid-induced osteoporosis is likely to cause rib fractures as well as fractures at other sites where osteoporotic fractures are common and exuberant callus formation at sites of healing fractures.
-Osteomalacia may cause abnormalities on imaging tests similar to those of osteoporosis (see Osteopenia: Differentiating Osteoporosis and Osteomalacia).
+Osteomalacia may cause abnormalities on imaging tests similar to those of osteoporosis (see Sidebar 1: Osteopenia: Differentiating Osteoporosis and Osteomalacia).
 Hyperparathyroidism can be differentiated when it causes subperiosteal resorption or cystic bone lesions (rarely).

 Bone density measurement: